NVIDIA/cutlass/README.md

 they exhibit performance comparable to cuBLAS for scalar GEMM computations.
-The above figure shows CUTLASS performance relative to cuBLAS for large matrix dimensions (M=10240, N=K=4096) running on an NVIDIA Titan V GPU when compiled with CUDA 9.2.
+The above figure shows CUTLASS performance relative to cuBLAS for large matrix dimensions (M=10240, N=K=4096) running on an NVIDIA Titan V GPU when compiled with CUDA 10.0.

 # Compatibility

-CUTLASS requires CUDA 9 and performs best with [CUDA 9.2 Toolkit](ttps://developer.nvidia.com/cuda-toolkit) or later.
+CUTLASS requires CUDA 9 but performs best with [CUDA 10.0 Toolkit](ttps://developer.nvidia.com/cuda-toolkit) or later.

 |**Operating System** | **Compiler** |
 |-----------------|----------|